 In the upheaval of the Great War, the political unity that the progressives had tried to forge melted down.
 Idealists were alienated by the government’s suppression of civil liberties.
 The isolationists were outraged by Wilson involving America in Europe’s squabbles.
 The labor unions did not take kindly to the coercion of coal miners, failures to regulate railroads, and the government’s ambivalent attitude toward the strikes in 1919 and 1920.
-And a new generation of intellectuals, such as Walter Lippman, repudiated the optimistic bent of the earlier reformers.
+And a new generation of intellectuals and opinion makers, such as Walter Lippman, repudiated the optimistic bent of the earlier reformers.
 “In retrospect,” Link and McCormick wrote, “it is clear that progressives always had been too diverse to remain united in a cohesive national political organization.”

 The failure of the Progressive Era, therefore, was fundamentally a failure of unity.
 “So long as progressive groups fought one another more fiercely than they fought their natural opposition,” Link and McCormick concluded, “such agreement was impossible. . . .”